The-Marcy-Lab-School/open-source-hello-world/README.md

 # Hello WorLd

-This is an awesome JavaScript program that has like a bunch of cool functions and stuff.
+This is an awesome JavaScript program that has two functions and calls those functions.

 ## helloWorld()

-spits out the text 'Hello, World" to the console.
+This function outputs the text 'Hello, World" to the console.

 ## helloName(name)

-takes a variable and then it says "Hello, Ann" if name is "Ann".
+This function takes a variable and then it says "Hello, Ann" if the name is "Ann".
 It essentially addes the given name after saying hello.

 ## Instructions

-1. fork this repositary.
+1. Fork this repositary.
 3. Clone your forked repo to your local machine with `git clone`.
 4. In your command line terminal, `cd` into the folder and run `node helloworld.js`.